Timely and Massive Communication in 6G: Pragmatics, Learning, and Inference: Semantic Communication

 It is possible to extend this framework to include other types of fidelity measures.
-For example, rather than reconstruction, the receiver may want to only estimate certain statistics of the source signal; or infer another random variable correlated with the source signal, which can include classifying the input.
-Most of these problems can be considered in the context of remote source coding~\cite{Dobrushin}.
-In the general remote source coding problem, the encoder has access to correlated observations $z$ with the underlying source $x$, which the receiver wants to reconstruct.
-For example, $x$ may represent the class the input $z$ belongs to\footnote{{This is the basis of many algorithms for generative \gls{ai}, in which $z$ is a prompt such as ``generate a picture of a dog.''}}.
+For example, rather than reconstruction, the receiver may want to only estimate certain statistics of the source signal; or infer another random variable correlated with the source signal, which can correspond to, e.g. the class of the input sample.
+Most of these problems can be considered in the context of remote source coding~\cite{Dobrushin}: the encoder has access to correlated observation $z$ with the underlying source $x$, which the receiver wants to reconstruct.
+For example, $z$ may represent the class the input $x$ belongs to, or its features.
 In~\cite{Dobrushin}, $x$ and $z$ come from a known joint distribution $p(x,z)$, and i.i.d. samples $z^n=(z_1, \ldots, z_n)$ of $z$ are available at the encoder, while the decoder wants to decode $x^n$.
 This is a generalization of Shannon's rate-distortion problem, reducible to Shannon's original formulation by an appropriate change of the distortion measure.
-This formulation is quite general, and can recover many statistical problems under communication constraints.
-For example, when the fidelity measure between the reconstruction $y^n$ and the source sequence $x^n$ is the \textit{log-loss}, we can obtain a single-letter expression for the remote rate distortion function, equivalent to the well-known \textit{information bottleneck} function \cite{Tishby:IB:99}.
+This formulation is quite general, and can cover many statistical problems under communication constraints.
+For example, when the fidelity measure between the reconstruction $y^n$ and the source sequence $x^n$ is the \textit{log-loss}, we can obtain a single-letter expression for the remote rate distortion function, equivalent to the well-known \textit{information bottleneck} function.